charinev/opnc/README.md

 As it is important to achieve the best possible interoperability in the eMobility market it is crucial to use the same protocols in the Plug&Charge use case.

-## OPCP enables and reflects following use cases:
+## OPNC enables and reflects following use cases:
   - independent Service Operation
     - [RCP Service]
     - [PCP Service]